BIGZ building: Architecture

 The building is one of the most characteristic architectural markers of modernist architecture in Serbia.
 The building is monumental and dominant, both due to its design and location.
 Despite deteriorated by the 2020s, its "robust beauty and industrial appearance are still powerful".

 Basic layout was work of Ukrainian émigré architect Pavel Krat, who based it on the works of the Vesnin brothers and touch of suprematistic ideas of Kazimir Malevich regarding layout of white squares.
 Brašovan then incorporated characteristics of Russian constructivism, Bauhaus and Czech cubism.

 The building appears as if it is made of four, massive square boxes placed horizontally, and one erected vertically.
-Discreet node to the Bauhaus style are the round, brittle-appearing extension surrounding the staircase on the very top of the building, and an elegant fence on the roof terrace with candelabra which appears to be hanging when looked from below.
+Discreet nods to the Bauhaus style are evident in the round, brittle-appearing extension surrounding the staircase at the very top of the building, and an elegant fence on the roof terrace with candelabra which appears to be hanging when looked from below.
 The terrace itself differs from the rest of the building, resembling a deck of an ocean liner or penthouse of a luxury hotel.
 It is an excellent scenic viewpoint on Belgrade and the Sava river.
 All five square sections of the facade have different shape and layout of the windows, partially indicating the purpose of the section.
 One of the horizontal sections has a basic form of the much lusher facade Brašovan will use after World War II on the Hotel Metropol.

 The BIGZ building was the first edifice in Belgrade with the skeletal carrier system made of reinforced concrete.
 The building rests on the reinforced concrete slab over 1 m thick, which allowed Brašovan great leniency in solving the complicated internal structure of the building.
 The solutions for the foundations, exterior and interior were considered at the time much more radical than the usual way of construction.
 Despite the modern skeletal system, the building doesn't appear to "hover" - it is quite massive and sturdy, and appears even bigger from the inside.
 With two monumental symmetrical staircases, elevators in metal cages and apparently endless, half-illuminated labyrinth of corridors, it resembles sets from the Fritz Lang's 1927 film Metropolis.

 The building has a total floor area of 25,000 m2, with additional 10,000 m2 of corridors and has been neglected for decades.

 Most recently the BIGZ building is in the process of inclusion to Docomomo International project's list for protection and preservation as a cultural monument of modernist architecture.